-Import values.--Values reported should be landed, duty-paid values at the U.S. port of entry, including ocean freight and insurance costs, brokerage charges, and import duties (i.e., all charges except inland freight in the United States).
+Import values.--Values reported should be landed, duty-paid values (but not including antidumping and/or countervailing duties) at the U.S. port of entry, including ocean freight and insurance costs, brokerage charges, and normal import duties (i.e., including all charges except inland freight in the United States and antidumping and/or countervailing duties).

-Purchaser.--Any person or firm engaged, either directly or through a parent company or subsidiary, in purchasing CSSF (as defined above) from another firm that produces, imports, or otherwise distributes CSSF.
+Purchaser.--Any person or firm engaged, either directly or through a parent company or subsidiary, in purchasing barium chloride (as defined above) from another firm that produces, imports, or otherwise distributes barium chloride.
 A retail firm that is the importer of record may be considered a purchaser.